Europe

 Since Finland is the country where Santa Claus and his elves spend their entire year in preparation for this special day, you can imagine how important this winter holiday is in the country.

 And if you want to really make it special, you can even book a visit to Santa’s village – which is indeed possible for families and kids of all ages!
-It’s truly spectacular, as you can see below:
+It’s truly spectacular.

 You will not only visit Santa’s own place, but also a reindeer farm and a husky farm for a completely special experience.
 (Note: These DO sell out really fast, so make sure to book your experience ASAP, otherwise there might be no second chance.